zero64801/koboldcpp-rocm/README.md

   - For Debian: Install `libclblast-dev`.
 - You can attempt a CuBLAS build with `LLAMA_CUBLAS=1`, (or `LLAMA_HIPBLAS=1` for AMD).
 You will need CUDA Toolkit installed.
 Some have also reported success with the CMake file, though that is more for windows.
 - For a full featured build (all backends), do `make LLAMA_CLBLAST=1 LLAMA_CUBLAS=1 LLAMA_VULKAN=1`.
 (Note that `LLAMA_CUBLAS=1` will not work on windows, you need visual studio)
+- To make your build sharable and capable of working on other devices, you must use `LLAMA_PORTABLE=1`
 - After all binaries are built, you can run the python script with the command `koboldcpp.py [ggml_model.gguf] [port]`

 ### Compiling on Windows
 - You're encouraged to use the .exe released, but if you want to compile your binaries from source at Windows, the easiest way is:
   - Get the latest release of w64devkit (https://github.com/skeeto/w64devkit).
 Be sure to use the "vanilla one", not i686 or other different stuff.
 If you try they will conflit with the precompiled libs!
   - Clone the repo with `git clone https://github.com/LostRuins/koboldcpp.git`
   - Make sure you are using the w64devkit integrated terminal, then run `make` at the KoboldCpp source folder.
-This will create the .dll files.
+This will create the .dll files for a pure CPU native build.
+  - For a full featured build (all backends), do `make LLAMA_CLBLAST=1 LLAMA_VULKAN=1`.
+(Note that `LLAMA_CUBLAS=1` will not work on windows, you need visual studio)
+  - To make your build sharable and capable of working on other devices, you must use `LLAMA_PORTABLE=1`
   - If you want to generate the .exe file, make sure you have the python module PyInstaller installed with pip (`pip install PyInstaller`).
 Then run the script `make_pyinstaller.bat`
   - The koboldcpp.exe file will be at your dist folder.
 - **Building with CUDA**: Visual Studio, CMake and CUDA Toolkit is required.
 Clone the repo, then open the CMake file and compile it in Visual Studio.
 Copy the `koboldcpp_cublas.dll` generated into the same directory as the `koboldcpp.py` file.
 If you are bundling executables, you may need to include CUDA dynamic libraries (such as `cublasLt64_11.dll` and `cublas64_11.dll`) in order for the executable to work correctly on a different PC.